ghc/ghc/docs/users_guide/ffi-chap.rst

 `http://www.haskell.org/ <http://www.haskell.org/>`__.

-FFI support is enabled by default, but can be enabled or disabled explicitly with the :ghc-flag:`-XForeignFunctionInterface` flag.
+FFI support is enabled by default, but can be enabled or disabled explicitly with the :extension:`ForeignFunctionInterface` flag.

 GHC implements a number of GHC-specific extensions to the FFI Chapter of the Haskell 2010 Report.
 These extensions are described in :ref:`ffi-ghcexts`, but